RuBAN-GT/bungie_client/README.md

 #### How it initialized:

-* If you want to store your cookies in any place you can define they with `cookies` option without authentication.
 * If you want to use private API, you must get [Authorization token](https://www.bungie.net/en/Help/Article/45481) from Bungie Oauth2 and set `token` option.
 * After this operations your client is done for usage.